 Indeed, life insurance is rarely “a set it and forget it” solution.
 At every life stage, financial professionals suggest reviewing your policy to determine whether more or less coverage may be appropriate.

-“When you bought your term life policy, you were in one place, but you may now have more money or have bought a beach house, or started living better and you want to protect that,” said Peter Glassman, in an interview, the founder and chief advisor of Arx Wealth Management in Vienna, Virginia.“If you are five years into a 20-year term policy, you may need to reevaluate.
+“When you bought your term life policy, you were in one place, but you may now have more money or have bought a beach house, or started living better and you want to protect that,” said Peter Glassman, in an interview, the founder of Arx Wealth Management in Vienna, Virginia.
+“If you are five years into a 20-year term policy, you may need to reevaluate.
 Life insurance is not a static, one-time decision.”

 Understanding term life insurance

 As you assess your coverage needs, it is important to understand the two basic types of life insurance — term and permanent — and how they can potentially work in tandem to help you meet your goals.

 A term life insurance policy, for example, provides coverage for a limited period of time, such as 10 or 20 years.
 If you die while the policy is still in force, your beneficiaries would collect a death benefit as long as you were current with premium payments.
 If you outlive the term and do not continue the policy (at typically much higher premiums), no death benefit is paid out.
 (Related: 4 times when term insurance might be the answer)